Gitphin/BestBrains-Thinker/README.md

 **Note:** The installation paths vary based on where the applications are downloaded, affecting how the program opens files. <br>Additionally, Scratch does **NOT** run on Linux (maybe on a VM or Wine?)

 ## Step 2: Running the Tool
-Locate the executable file _BBThinker.exe_ inside the _bbthinker-tool/dist/BBThinker directory_.
+Locate the executable file _BestBrains Thinker.exe_ inside the _BestBrains Thinker_ folder.

 On Windows, it will be the file with the type "Application", which you can click on and run to bring up the tool.

 ## Step 3: Create a Shortcut
 For easy access to the tool, create a **shortcut**:

-Right-click on _BBThinker.exe_.
+Right-click on _BestBrains Thinker.exe_.
 Select **"Create a shortcut"**.
 (Optional) Rename the shortcut to anything you prefer for convenience.